 The amount you repay will be 9% of the amount you earn that’s above the repayment threshold for the relevant pay period.
 By pay period we mean each time you receive your salary.
 This could be every week, four weeks, a calendar month.

 Repaying your student loan more quickly

-You have the right to pay off your student loan more quickly by making at any time single payments of £5 or more directly to the Student Loans Company.
+You have the right to pay off your student loan more quickly by making single payments of £5 or more directly to the Student Loans Company whenever you want to.

 If you do make voluntary repayments, this will not prevent your employer from making the usual student loan deductions from your pay.
 But it does mean that repayments will stop sooner.

 Before making extra payments, you should consider first of all if you can make better use of this money to meet your budgeting needs now.

 Welsh loan cancellation

 If you took out a maintenance loan from Student Finance Wales under Plan 1 in academic years 2010/11, 2011/12, 2012/13 and 2013/14 or under Plan 2 on or after academic year 2012/13, the Welsh Government might provide you with a partial cancellation of up to £1,500.